 Ultimately, the spread was still an advertisement and Graham was not officially a member of the magazine's elite roster.
 The hard truth ignited yet another national conversation about the tumultuous relationship between size and style, particularly at a time when the fashion industry was failing to recognize an integral portion of its customers.

 Graham saw the silver lining.
 "I'm in Sports Illustrated.
 That's all I needed," she said during an interview on The View at the time.
 "I'll be on the cover next season."

-While her words sounded solely like a public affirmation at the time, a mere 12 months later, Sports Illustrated Swimsuit finally put Graham, a plus-size model, on its front page.
+While her words sounded solely like a public affirmation at the time, a mere 12 months later, Graham got the front page of her dreams.

-"This cover is for every woman who felt like she wasn't beautiful enough because of her size," Graham wrote to her fans on Instagram.
+"This cover is for every woman who felt like she wasn't beautiful enough because of her size," Graham wrote to her fans on Instagram after her Sports Illustrated Swimsuit cover was released.
 "You can do and achieve anything you put your mind to."

 It wouldn't be her only cover for 2016.
 In the months that followed, Graham's face was emblazoned on the fronts of Maxim, Cosmopolitan and Self to name a few.
-Meanwhile, she was continuing to lead the plus-size front with a string of empowering Lane Bryant campaigns, including the #ImNoAngel, #PlusIsEqual and #ThisBody slogans.
+Meanwhile, she was continuing to take charge of the inclusivity movement with a string of empowering Lane Bryant campaigns, including the #ImNoAngel, #PlusIsEqual and #ThisBody slogans.